19hours/sg-statutes/Acts/ISEAS – Yusof Ishak Institute Act.md

 “Chairman” means the Chairman of the Board appointed under section 4;

-“Director” means the Director of the Institute appointed under section 12;
+“Director” means the Director of the Institute, and includes any individual acting in that capacity;

+[Act 5 of 2018 wef 01/04/2018]

 “Institute” means the ISEAS – Yusof Ishak Institute established under section 3;